Argentina puts forward alternative payment plan in bond dispute

 The filing was the latest development in the long-running litigation spilling out of Argentina’s $100 billion sovereign debt default in 2002.
 Around 92 percent of its bonds were restructured in 2005 and 2010, with bondholders receiving 25 cents to 29 cents on the dollar.

-But holdouts led by NML Capital and Aurelius Capital Management have fought for years for full payment.
+But holdouts led by Elliott Management affiliate NML Capital Ltd and Aurelius Capital Management have fought for years for full payment.
 Argentina calls these funds “vultures.”

 In October, the 2nd Circuit upheld a trial judge’s ruling by finding Argentina had violated a so-called pari passu clause in its bond documents requiring it to treat creditors equally.